deadzg/checkout_payment_gateway/README.md

 - `ActiveMQ Inmemory Queue` : Messaging Queue to enable the async behaviour between Payment Gateway and Acquiring Bank
 - `Gradle`: Build tool for the java application

+## Deliverables Summary
+1. Build an API that allows a merchant:
+- a.
+To process a payment through your payment gateway. - `Delivered using POST /v1/payments`
+- b.
+To retrieve details of a previously made payment. - `Delivered using GET /v1/payments/{paymentId}`
+2. Build a bank simulator to test your payment gateway API. - `Delivered using MockBankService`

 ## Assumptions
 - Card Details validation logic follows the below rules:
   - A credit card number must have between 13 and 16 digits.
 It must start with: